0atman/noboilerplate/scripts/20-rust-userland.md

 Bacon is your constant companion while learning and writing Rust at all levels.
 On the surface, it just re-runs cargo clippy, build, test or run, and you get those errors from your LSP-capable IDE, right?

-Not as nicely as they are in bacon, it refreshes instantly, is flicker-free, and I find it a complament to an LSP editor, not a replacement.
+Not as nicely as they are in bacon, it refreshes instantly, is flicker-free, and I find it a complement to an LSP editor, not a replacement.

 A bonus is that in the run mode, it acts as an auto-reloading server, when your program is a long-running service.
 Change the code, and bacon will kill it and run it again.